epics-modules/Dante/docs/source/index.rst

      - Record types
      - drvInfo string
      - Description
-   * - MappingPoints, MappingPoints_RBV
-     - longout, longin
-     - DanteMappingPoints
-     - The number of spectra to collect in MCA mapping mode.
-   * - CurrentPixel
-     - longin
-     - DanteCurrentPixel
-     - The current pixel number in MCA mapping mode.

 In MCA mapping mode the GatingMode can be "Free running", "Trig rising", "Trig falling", or "Trig both".
 In free-running mode the Dante will begin the next spectrum when the PresetReal time has elapsed.